 You can assist us to set up and implement this training program by making a donation to fund materials, to develop the training program, or to pay for a trainee’s monthly costs.

 Together we can truly make a difference to these women’s lives.
 Please support our program.

-Two years ago the founder of CareSumatra stumbled across a group of about 40 families, mainly homeless women and children living in derelict buildings on public lands behind the markets.
+In early 2018, the founder of CareSumatra stumbled across a group of about 40 families, mainly homeless women and children living in derelict buildings on public lands behind the markets.
 These beautiful people, through no fault of their own have ended up homeless due to circumstances beyond their control.

 We support the homeless women at the market and women from other villages by teaching them how to recycle and upcycle single use plastics to make eco bricks, bags and mats.